 Only open to the public when hosting exhibitions.

-Es Baluard, the old wall and the Palma signpost
+Es Baluard, the old city walls of Palma and the famous sign

 Es Baluard Museum of Modern and Contemporary Art combines modernity and history in its more than 5.000 m2 of installations that extend over the city’s old defence wall.

-The building itself is an architectural masterpiece and for many visitors it is of even greater importance than the works it houses, especially for chronicle enthusiasts, who can stroll along the terraces above the defensive wall and feel the vibrant Mallorca’s history while contemplating some excellent views of the capital.
+The building itself is an architectural masterpiece and for many visitors it is even more important than the works it houses, especially for history buffs, who can stroll along the terraces above the defensive wall and experience Mallorca’s vibrant history while enjoying excellent views of the capital.

 Opening hours: